 Visit Bourg, ancient village

-Discover Bourg, or "Burgus" in Roman times, a medieval city classified as an "Ancient Village", which dominates the Dordogne from its rocky peak.
-It can be discovered on two levels: the upper town, the heart of the village, offers you a covered market, the "Citadel Museum", the Citadel Castle (today a neoclassical residence) or even a Moorish villa.
-The lower town, for its part, gives pride of place to the port and nautical activities.
+Discover Bourg, or "Burgus" in Roman times, a medieval town classified as an "Ancient Village," perched atop its rocky outcrop overlooking the Dordogne River.
+Explore it on two levels: the upper town, the heart of the village, boasts a covered market hall, the "Citadel Museum," the Citadel Castle (now a neoclassical residence), and a Moorish villa.
+The lower town, on the other hand, is dedicated to the port and its nautical activities.

 Over the centuries, the Bourquais, inhabitants of the village, worked to benefit from this strategic position envied by many crowned heads, to make their town a powerful center of prosperity.